iorchard/pbos.cinder/README.md

 pbos.cinder
 ==============

-Ansible role to install and setup Cinder for OpenStack
+Ansible role to install and setup Cinder for OpenStack.

+Cinder is a volume service for instances.

 Requirements
 ------------